The potential energy of two atoms as a function of internuclear d... | Channels for Pearson+

 11. Bonding & Molecular Structure

-The potential energy of two atoms as a function of internuclear distance is depicted in the diagram below.
+The potential energy of two atoms as a function of internuclear distance is shown in the diagram below.
+Identify the longer bond and the stronger bond.

-True or False.
-The repulsive forces between the two atoms are strongest at point B.

-The potential energy of two atoms as a function of internuclear distance is depicted in the diagram below.
+The potential energy of two atoms as a function of internuclear distance is shown in the diagram below.
+Identify the longer bond and the stronger bond.

-True or False.
-The repulsive forces between the two atoms are strongest at point B.

 ANSWERS OPTIONS